Are You Recycling Plastic Bottle Caps Correctly? Possibly Not.

 Are you recycling plastic bottle caps correctly?
 There’s a chance you might be making a major recycling mistake.
 Read on for all the info.

-According to National Geographic, 91% of plastic isn’t recycled.
+According to National Geographic, 91% of the plastics we use aren’t recycled.
 A huge majority of this – 79% – can be found in landfills or littering the environment.
-When plastic becomes litter, it most likely ends up clogging up our oceans, where it is deadly to ocean life.
+And when plastic becomes litter, it can end up clogging up our oceans, where it is deadly to ocean life.

-However, when it comes to unavoidable plastics, there are a few things we can do to help ensure our plastic is more likely to be recycled.
-Firstly, we can try to avoid the plastics that are least likely to be recycled.
-And for other items, we can ensure that we try to recycle items, such as plastic bottle caps, correctly to avoid wish-cycling.
+But sometimes plastic is unavoidable.
+When it comes to these unavoidable plastics, there are a couple of things we can do to help ensure our plastic is more likely to be recycled.
+Firstly, we can try to avoid the plastics that are least likely to be recycled – such as coloured plastics.
+And for other items, such as plastic bottle caps, we can try to recycle them correctly to avoid wishcycling.

 What’s The Deal With Bottles?